 Who doesn’t love to sing in the shower?
 For your favorite singer-in-the-rain, pick up a shower speaker.

 But not just any shower speaker.
 Nowadays, they make showerheads with speakers built into them.
-For an economical option, try the Bluevue music showerhead, which provides eight hours of Bluetooth music before needing a charge.
+For an economical option, try the Atomi music showerhead, which provides eight hours of Bluetooth music before needing a charge.

-Or get them one that doesn’t need charging at all.
+Or get one that doesn’t need charging at all.
 Some speakers are powered by the water streaming through them.
 The Hyquadio hydro-powered speaker doesn’t replace your recipient’s existing showerhead – it fits between the showerhead and the plumbing.
 That’s great news if they love their current showerhead.

 For a higher-end look, spend a little more for Kohler’s polished chrome showerhead speaker.